jyppi7/bai_myaidea/README.md

 ## Summary

 The Idea.
 AI/ML assisted road traffic audio recognition and classification.
 Monitor the recived audio from road traffic spectrum/noise by a computer around the clock.
 When traffic passes by each vehicule (car, lorry, motorcycle, bike etc.) contributes to the received noise by their specific audio fingerprint.
 Let AI/ML algorithm to analyse the audio signal and learn which sound is coming from which object.
 Some assistance can be provided to teach the algorithm.
 Later the algorthm can classify how many vehicles pass the monitor location and can be used for traffic counting instead of cameras.
+Monitoring wide audio (even extended to infra and ultra sound) spectrum and analysing that with AI/ML may provide more sophisticated results than just measuring audio noise levels in decibels.

 ## Background